 It's possible the content is not up-to-date on those pages so they don't rank well anymore — you can give these pages a facelift and start getting traffic from them again.
 Here's what you can do:

 It could be a good idea to schedule those content checks and update your posts on a regular basis, at least once a year.

 Now, do not expect to get instant results after you follow the above steps — most probably, you'll need to repeat the routine for dozens of posts to see what's exactly working for you.
 It may happen that you'll need about 30 minutes for keyword research and on-page optimization, and a day or two to promote the post on social media sites and communities.

 The important thing is to experiment and analyze.
 And then one day, you'll just see that most of your posts keep getting new traffic, backlinks, and higher rankings.

-As promised, here's the PDF checklist for you to start creating well-optimized and engaging posts.
-Hope you'll enjoy using this checklist!
 And how do you usually nail the optimization process for your blog?
 I'll be happy to see your questions and tips in the comments below!